dwreeves/Flask-Postgres/README.md

 Which is to say, this package is a lightweight alternative to setting up an application in a fully fledged production way.

 For serious production stuff, look into Docker Compose (to `create` your database) and Alembic (to `init` your database).

+# Release notes

+- `0.2.0`: Broke the API in a few spots and made it more consistent.
+  - `dbname` is the commonly used variable name.
+  - Reorganized the config variables around.
+  - Lots of refactoring to expose database operations: `create_db` and `drop_db`.
+  - Added typo checking in the Click context.
+  - Added more options: `--force-disconnect` and `--overwrite`.
+  - Added more robust typing with `PostgresUri`.
+This builds and validates a Postgres URI, and provides helpful information to the user on why it's invalid.
+This is used both internally to make the code nicer + safer, and it's also as a `click.ParamType`.
+- `0.1.4`: First real release.